 - It must not obstruct your view of the road

-- You MUST NOT hold the device in your hand at any point (stop if you have to)
+- You MUST NOT hold the device in your hand at any point, it must be a hands free device

 Does your phone make you drive better or worse?

 When you use your device while driving on the road (even hands-free) your not as good a driver as you can be according to our friends over at Think! (link to there site is at the bottom of ours).

 - take longer to hit the breaks and come to a stop

 - swerve in and out of lanes more

 - cannot keep a good speed nor proper control of your vehicle

 - will drive closer to the vehicle in front due to distraction